The cap table: What is it and why do I need one?

 Contents

-What's a cap table?
+What's a capitalisation table?

 A good cap table clearly outlines who has shares, how many shares they have and the value of those shares.